pacman-ty/ty-world/content/essays/_index.md

 title: "Essays"
 ---

-A collection of essays of various different topics.
+A collection of essays on various different topics.